siddharthi865/reactjs-interview-questions-and-answers/set-25/README.md

 ## Question 1.
 How do you implement optimistic updates for likes, votes, or comments?

+## Question 2.
+How do you implement multi-tab state synchronization with localStorage events?

+## Question 3.
+How do you implement dynamic component rendering based on a JSON configuration?

+## Question 4.
+How do you implement complex drag-and-drop dashboards?

+## Question 5.
+How do you implement multi-language internationalization (i18n) in React apps?

 ## Question 6.
 How do you implement advanced memoization strategies to optimize performance?

 ## Question 7.
 How do you implement code splitting and tree shaking for large apps?